CO Solution Center Help

 Can you fax me a copy of my W‐2?

 No. Privacy regulations prohibit the faxing of W‐2s.
-After February 15, employees who need a duplicate W‐2 must use the At Your Service Online (AYSO) website to view and print duplicate copies of their own W‐2.
+Employees who need a duplicate W‐2 must access UCPath online to view and print duplicate copies of their own W‐2.

 W-2 Details FAQs

 I did not work last year, so why did I receive a W‐2?